 - You were under the influence of intoxicants and did not intentionally provide a false statement

-If you are accused of filing a false police report or obstruction, it is a good idea to exercise your right to remain silent and immediately contact an attorney.
-The police and prosecutors are not on your side so it is unlikely that you will be able to talk your way out of the situation.
+If you are accused of filing a false police report or obstruction, it is a good idea to exercise your right to remain silent and immediately contact an attorney who is experienced with DV.
+The police and prosecutors are not on your side and unfortunately, statements that suspects make are often taken out of context and used against them.